opensearch-project/documentation-website/_dashboards/install/windows.md

          .\bin\opensearch-dashboards.bat
          ```

-To stop OpenSearch Dashboards, press `Ctrl+C` in command prompt or Powershell, or simply close the command prompt or Powershell window.
+To stop OpenSearch Dashboards, press `Ctrl+C` in Command Prompt or Powershell, or simply close the Command Prompt or Powershell window.
 {: .tip}